bishopivy/SVC/README.md

 - Create the directory `~/Music/code_stuff/so-vits-svc-fork/models/` and move `bishop2.pth` there.

 ## Building
-- Open `SVC.jucer` using the Projucer app that comes with JUCE
+- Open `SVC.jucer` using the Projucer app that comes with JUCE.
 - In Projucer, click File->Save Project and Open in IDE...
-    - This should open XCode
+    - This should open XCode .
-- In XCode click Product->Scheme->Choose Scheme
+- In XCode click Product->Scheme->Choose Scheme.
-    - Select SVC - AU
+    - Select SVC - AU.
-- In XCode click Product->Scheme->Edit Scheme
+- In XCode click Product->Scheme->Edit Scheme.
-    - Make Sure Build Configuration is set to `Debug`
+    - Make Sure Build Configuration is set to `Debug`.
     - Under executable, click `Other`, then search for AudioPluginHost and select.
 - Run in XCode (Product->Run, command R).